rustamovjavohir/Construction/README.md

 # Construction
-This is Cnstruction app with deployment files
+This is Construction app with deployment files